HillsMakan/sydneyhillsmakan/src/content/partner/talkingtablespenrith.md

 cuisine:
   - Indian
 region:
-  - Penrith
-  - New South Wales
+  - New South Wales - Australia
-  - Australia
 discount_pct: 10
 discount_text: Dine-in & Pickups (not in conjunction with any other offer)
 ---